rib-president/Hide-on-bush/README.md

 ## Result
 ![grab-landing-page](https://github.com/rib-president/Hide-on-bush/blob/master/sample/output.gif)

-Covered class of RCNN is proportionally small than CNN.
+Covered class of RCNN is proportionally small than pure CNN.
 Collaborate object detection and classification to handled more big dataset, to made more accurate result.